mehhmetoz/BinckBank/README.md

 2-In progress

 3- Run the TestApplication locally.
-It is calling rest API for given zipcode input returns adress.
+It is calling rest API for given zipcode and returns adress.

 4-In progress